thinktecture/boardz-cross-platform-sample/README.md

     * Run `gulp build-cordova` to build all phone related apps
     * Run `gulp build-electron` to build all desktop related apps

+## Running

+### Web

+Use `gulp watch-web` as mentioned above to start the browser version of BoardZ.

+### Cordova

+To run the cordova project, open a terminal and point it to `dist/mobile`.
+Use one of the following commands to start:

+* `cordova run ios`: Runs the iOS version of BoardZ.
+Requires a Mac
+* `cordova run android`: Runs the Android version of BoardZ.
+Requires Android SDK to be installed and at least a simulator

+If a device is connected, the `run` command will automatically deploy the App to your device, so you can start it directly on your device.

+### Electron

+To start the electron packaged app, go to `dist/desktop/build` and open one of the directories suiting your current operating system.
+Then open the executable as used to.

 ## Supported platforms
 * Any modern web browser (Chrome, Firefox, Edge, Safari) by simply hosting it
 * Mobile platforms (iOS, Android, Windows) by packaging the app using Cordova